 UDL ensures all students succeed by enabling educators to remove barriers to learning.
 Supported by neurological and education research, the tenets of UDL challenge educators to engage students and sustain their interest, represent instruction in accessible ways, and support students to demonstrate their learning in multiple ways.
 This guide shows how UDL can serve as a pathway to equitable learning outcomes through

 - Practical advice for creating safe, affirming learning environments that encourage belonging

 - Demonstration of how to represent content, concepts, and skills in different ways to provide students with multiple modes of expression

 - Graphics illustrating multiple means of expression

-By applying UDL principles, educators can anticipate potential barriers to learning and adjust from the start, driving the accessibility of learning for each student by meeting the needs of all students.
+By applying UDL principles, educators can anticipate potential barriers to learning and adjust from the start, driving the accessibility of learning for all students by meeting the needs of each student.

 Universal Design for Learning and Beyond Webinar